The NHS has a clear and straight-forward page about getting a diagnosis for someone with signs of autism. Click icon to see.

 The basis for deciding whether someone is autistic can be found in a large document known as ICD-10 for short.
 See profiles & criteria

-Lincoln support group PAACT has published a letter, dated August 2017, about diagnosing in Lincolnshire.
+Lincoln support group PAACT published a letter in August 2017 about diagnosing in Lincolnshire.
 It mentions an audit of the process and pathway.
 Click icon for their letter.
 It also touches on referral by a doctor or school.
 Scroll down to grey text to find this.

 A diagnostic mystery